by hobbyman, published

 I'm updating this design from time to time, visit http://www.endtas.com/mechanical-horse-toy/#more-248 for the latest STL files.

 front and rear legs are made of identical parts, just as the front and rear axles & wheels. metal-plastic pins or screws would be needed to assemble moving parts together.

 I've made some modifications to make model easier to print (for some printers at least); in version 2, axes and wheels are separate and need assembly, they are one piece in version 1.
 All wheels are identical as are the front and rear axles.

 if you need similar (or not) 3d models and simulations or product designs, contact me.

 Horse Toy by hobbyman is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure hobbyman would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure hobbyman would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).